-If a target is detected between the surface and the bottom, it is displayed as a fish symbol.
-Depending on the strength of the signal reflected from the object, one of three different size symbols is used.
-These reflected signals are "normalized" for depth, so that a small fish does not appear to be a large fish if it is close the boat.
+If a target is detected between the surface and the bottom and it meets the fish identification criteria, it is displayed as a fish symbol.
+Sonar returns that do not meet this criteria are displayed as "raw" information.
+Depending on the strength of the signal reflected from the target, and other factors, one of three different size fish symbols used.
+These reflected signals are "normalized" for depth, so that a small fish does not appear to be a large fish if it is close to the boat.

-Since some species of fish tend to be better reflectors of sonar than others, the strength of return is not always an accurate indicator of fish size, however, typically the larger the fish, the larger the signal return.
+Since some species of fish tend to be better reflectors of sonar than others, the strength of return is not always an accurate indicator of fish size, however, typically, the larger the fish, the larger the signal return.